-The GC CUNY Library is open to LP2 members in accordance with the Covid-19 Continuity of Library Services policies.
-Members of the Lifelong Peer Learning Program have on-site access to the print collection of the Mina Rees Library, as well as remote access to hundreds of databases electronically.
+Members of the Lifelong Peer Learning Program (LP2) have on-site access to the print collection of the GC CUNY Mina Rees Library as well as remote access to hundreds of databases electronically.
 LP2 members may check out 10 books from the collection at a time, for a loan period of 8 weeks.

-The E-Research Basic Guide has information about logging in for remote access, deciding on and searching within a database, locating specific articles and doing broad exploratory searches, as well as determining whether the GC has access to a particular journal, and more.
+The LP2 Research Guide has information about logging in for remote access, deciding on and searching within a database, locating specific articles and doing broad exploratory searches, as well as determining whether the GC has access to a particular journal, and more.

 The library also offers extensive documentation for a wide range of Open Access Academic and other resources.

 - Guide to New York library networks

 - Open Educational Resources (crowd-sourced spreadsheet)